Jamayne Taunoa-Brown: Playing career

 starting from the bench, in the 20–0 loss.
 He scored his first try in the Warriors' 18–0 win over the St. George Illawarra Dragons in round 3 of the same season.

 Taunoa-Brown joined the St. George Illawarra Dragons in July 2021 on a short-term loan deal.

 On 21 October 2021, he was granted a release by the Warriors from the final year of his contract and signed with the North Queensland Cowboys until the end of the 2023 season.

+2022

 Taunoa-Brown represented the Indigenous All Stars again in the 2022 All Stars match.
-He played 16 matches for North Queensland in the 2022 NRL season as the club finished third on the table and qualified for the finals.
-Taunoa-Brown did not feature for North Queensland in their finals campaign which ended at the preliminary final stage against Parramatta.
+He played 16 matches for the Cowboys in the 2022 NRL season as the club finished third on the table and qualified for the finals.
+Taunoa-Brown did not feature in the Cowboy's finals campaign which ended at the preliminary final stage against Parramatta.
+During the 2022 season he also made two appearances for the Cowboy's Queensland Cup feeder club, the Northern Pride.

+2023

+He made 17 appearances for North Queensland in the 2023 NRL season as the club finished 11th on the table.

+2024

+On 19 November 2024, it was announced that the Cowboys were set to offer Taunoa-Brown a lifeline for his career to get back on track but just a day later on 20 November, after missing the entire 2024 NRL season with back-to-back Achilles injuries, he announced his immediate retirement from rugby league.

+Statistics

 Music career

 Taunoa-Brown is also a rapper and hip hop producer, going under the pseudonym "Yung Maynie".